Marble Countertop Sealing Service Las Vegas — Professional Stone Protection

 High-end or show-quality marbleProfessional for best results

-Night and Day Stone Restoration seals marble countertops and floors throughout Las Vegas with professional-grade penetrating sealers backed by a 30-day guarantee.
-If water penetrates after our seal within 30 days of application, we reseal at no charge.
+Night and Day Stone Restoration seals marble countertops and floors with a 30-day guarantee: if water penetrates after our seal within 30 days, we return and reseal at no charge.

 Call (702) 809-8436 for a free marble countertop assessment.
-We'll tell you honestly whether your marble needs polishing first or sealing alone will do.
+We'll tell you honestly whether your marble needs polishing first or sealing alone will do the job.

 Frequently Asked Questions